 2. People make the best choices they can, depending on their maps.

-Given the choices we are aware of, we each do the best we know how to do at every moment in time.
 We make the best choice available given our resources, environment, conditioning, and other functions of what is and is not part of our model of the world—our inner map of reality.
 When people have better choices available, they use them.

 3. Everyone has within them all the resources they need to be, do, and have what they want.
 The problem, if there is one, is ACCESS!